omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

         -add name to workout model or workoutinstance model and allow for blank/null.
 If name exists list by name otherwise list by "workout " + str(id)
         -would also change def __str__ to if statement on if name exists otherwise same as above
+### Pagination:
+- add pagination to workout list, profile page, and instace detail page for results.
+- workout list pagination got removed becuase I changed it to a function view to allow POST forms
+- get rid of pagination on workout list if not logged in but keep it if logged in.
+        - just adding block pagination endblock gets rid of pagination in both situations
+- this will likely solve itself when endless scroll is added
 ### For multiple sports:
 - maybe just add a foreignkey field in current Workout model of "sport" that has different sport choices.
         -  should probably still create a different model for individual strength workout